akraino-edge-stack/icn-edge-5g/docs/README.md

 ```
 Note: Modify the slice configuration as required.
 It should match with the values used to create subscribers in the Free5gc database (in the deployment step above).

+Note: The UERANSIM can be connected to the AMF and UPF using a separate VLAN proivder networks or using the (kubernetes CNI) service (loadbalance or nodeport) networks.
+The option is provided as a configuration in the common-config and slice specific configuration files, which the user need to provide properly.

 - The above steps will establish the PDU sessions which finally results in the creation of uesimtun interfaces.
 ```
 uesimtun0: flags=4305<UP,POINTOPOINT,RUNNING,NOARP,MULTICAST>  mtu 1350